zacc/ssi-bot/README.md

 To use these scripts, copy `dataset_template.ini` to `dataset.ini` and configure it accordingly.

+`ssi-bot_finetuning_notebook.ipynb`
+This interactive Python notebook contains all the code and instructions for fine-tuning the GPT-2 model.
+It can be uploaded to Google Colaboratory to use a free GPU, or can be run locally on Jupyter Notebook/etc if you have your own GPU.

 `Google Query`
 Some people have used Google Query to download the training data faster.
 You'll need to write your own script to output the data into the same structure of the output_training_data.py script.